What is an environmental attribute in the context of solar PV systems?

 - Individual condo owners who wish to install a PV system for their own private use, would need to seek approval from the condo board and complete a residential application.

-My system was interconnected prior to April 15, 2017 and therefore ineligible.
+My system was interconnected prior to the program start and therefore is ineligible.
 Will I be eligible if I expand the system?

-- Expansions to systems installed prior to April 15, 2017 are encouraged, however only the expansion portion of the system is eligible for the incentive.
+- Expansions to systems are encouraged, however only the expansion portion of the system is eligible for the incentive.

 Are community leagues eligible for the residential and commercial solar program?